The Craniosacral Rhythm

 These are subjective experiences of the CSR, but what about objective measurements?

-Through the years, many studies have been done to verify the CSR.
+Many studies have sought to verify the CSR.
 Palpation, calipers, infrared markers, and many other methods have been used.
-Unfortunately, the results from these experiments have not been precise, and even conflict with each other.
-More recently, a new technique using more updated technology is being used with more definitive results.
+Unfortunately, the results from these experiments were not precise, and they even conflicted with each other.
+As our technology has advanced and interest in biorhythm research has increased, new techniques have produced accurate, reproducible results.

 In 2020, Thomas Rosenkilde Rasmussen, PhD, MSc, CST-D, published a study showing a measurable, rhythmic movement in the body separate from the pulse and respirations.
 Sensors were placed on the heads of 50 participants and monitored for 42 minutes.
-Three distinct rhythmic movements were recorded: the heart rate, the respiratory rate, and a slower movement that averaged about 6.6 cycles per minute.
-This third movement fits the description of the craniosacral rhythm (also called the primary respiratory mechanism or cranial rhythmic impulse).
+Three distinct rhythmic movements were recorded: the heart rate, the respiratory rate, and a slower movement averaging six cycles per minute.
+This third movement fits the description of the craniosacral rhythm (also called the cranial rhythmic impulse).

 The CSR can be felt anywhere on the body, but there are a few places where it is more obvious:

-2. The Head - Try placing your elbows on a surface and gently holding your head in your hands.
+The Head - Try placing your elbows on a surface and gently holding your head in your hands.
 Now feel the bones of your skull under your palms, lighten your touch, settle your mind and body, and feel.
 After a while, you may notice your skull widening and narrowing under your hands.
 It is incredibly subtle, so don’t worry if you can’t feel it.
-You are alive, so your cerebral spinal fluid is flowing!
+You are alive, so you have a CSR!

-Craniosacral therapists will tune into the CSR at these and different parts of your body and notice differences in how clearly they can feel it.
-Places, where the movement isn’t as well felt or when there is a noticeable difference in that movement, will direct us to areas of your body that need extra support and treatment.
+Craniosacral therapists will tune into the CSR at these and different parts of your body and notice differences in how they feel it.
+Places where the movement isn’t as well felt or when there is a noticeable difference in that movement will direct us to areas of your body that need extra support and treatment.
 The intended goal of therapy is to assist the craniosacral rhythm.
 This can include many different kinds of treatment or can involve working with the CSR more directly through still points and cranial pumping.

 There you have it: the craniosacral rhythm.
 Working with this simple, measurable, and palpable body rhythm makes craniosacral therapy what it is.
 It is also what unites craniosacral therapists.
 Providers of craniosacral therapy come from diverse backgrounds and with different licenses/training.
 We each bring our unique skills and knowledge to the treatment table and may use other techniques, but we are all focused on CSR while we work.